openwallet-foundation/tac/docs/projects/reviews/2024/2024-credo-annual.md

 ### Performance Against Prior Goals

-A big goal of Credo over the last year been has been staying on top of latest advandcements in digital credentials.
-A lot of progress has been made in adding support for OpenID for Verifiable Credentials, SD-JWT VC, mDOC, DCQL (a new credential query langauge) and X509 certificates.
+A big goal of Credo over the last year been has been staying on top of latest advancements in digital credentials.
+A lot of progress has been made in adding support for OpenID for Verifiable Credentials, SD-JWT VC, mDOC, DCQL (a new credential query language) and X509 certificates.
 Current work is ongoing to support OpenID Federation and in-person exchange of mDOC credentials.

 In addition a lot of refactoring has been done and is being done to generalize the architecture of the framework.
 From being fully Hyperledger Indy / Hyperledger AnonCreds / Hyperledger Aries focussed, to providing the needed interface to support any protocol, ledger or credential format.